-I am currently Community Manager for Humanities Commons
+I am project manager for Humanities Commons

-.
+and other digital initiatives at the Modern Language Association.
 Previously, I was a Council on Library and Information Resources (CLIR) Postdoctoral Fellow at Emory University, a position that was shared between the Stuart A. Rose Manuscript, Archives & Rare Book Library and the Emory Center for Digital Scholarship.

-In addition to my interest in the intersections between libraries, archives, and digital humanities, I also research and write about African American culture and the Spanish Civil War.
+In addition to my interest in the intersections between libraries, archives, and digital humanities, I research and write about African American culture and the Spanish Civil War.

 EducationThe Graduate Center, City University of New York